aimms/user-guide/aimms-ide/Solvers/CPLEX/Tuning/CPLEX_Tuning_-_Tuning_Repeater.rst

 This option specifies the number of times tuning is to be repeated on perturbed versions of a given problem.
 The problem is perturbed automatically by CPLEX permuting its rows and columns.
 This repetition is helpful when only one problem is being tuned, as repeated perturbation and re-tuning may lead to more robust tuning results.

 This option applies to only one problem in a tuning session.
-That is, this option is effective only when you are tuning a single problem with the AIMMS routine GMP::Tuning::TuneSingleGMP.
+That is, this option is effective only when you are tuning a single problem with the AIMMS routine :any:`GMP::Tuning::TuneSingleGMP`.

 **Note**

 *	If the value of this option is too large then the CPLEX tuning tool might run out of memory.

 **Learn more about**